 The port selection on this laptop is fine I would say and not great.
 Here is what you’ll be getting.

 The Helios 300 does not have excellent battery life.
-Whereas using it for entertainment purpose, you will expect up to 4 hours of battery life.
+Whereas using it for entertainment purposes, you will expect up to 4 hours of battery life.
 When you are doing some heavy tasks, you must expect less than 2 hours of battery life.

 This laptop comes under the 3rd category supported AutoDesk system requirements which are for heavy users.
 By the looks of the laptop, you can clearly say that this is often a gaming laptop however it is not a powerful one.
 (More on it later).